garytyler/uvp-media-player/README.md

 .\scripts\build-win.ps1
 ```

-### Troubleshooting

-- Run the build script with `--console` to open a console for monitoring standard i/o.
-- Run the build script with `--console` and `--debug=imports` to monitor standard i/o and imports.
+To debug the build, run the build script with `--console` to open a console to monitor standard i/o, and use `--debug=imports` to also monitor imports.
+Also, submit an issue.
-- Submit an issue